Madeindreams/loop/README.md

 - The UI should offer a tradebot like feature for automated task.
 And react to the state of the order book.

-- External protocol calls should remain optional in an effort to minimize the cost of the loop.

 - *In an effort to keep the loop accessible and economic, all external protocols call should remain optional*

 ## Tokenomics